 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re looking for ways to diversify your portfolio, you might consider zero-coupon CDs.
-There are some tax consequences you need to think about, but zero-coupon CDs can earn higher yields than other types of CDs.
+If you’re looking for ways to better diversify your financial portfolio, you might consider zero-coupon certificates of deposits (CDs).
+There are some tax implications you need to weigh, but zero-coupon CDs can earn higher yields than other types of CDs.

 What is a zero-coupon CD?

 To understand zero-coupon CDs, you first need to know how traditional CDs work.
 A conventional CD comes with an interest rate and term limit you agree to in advance.
-Any interest that accrues is usually paid out on a monthly basis.
+Any interest that accrues is usually paid on a monthly basis.

 How to invest in a zero-coupon CD

 Zero-coupon CDs are typically purchased through brokerage firms, but banks sell them, too.
 Opening a zero-coupon CD is similar to opening a traditional CD.

 You can visit a bank branch or set up an account online, depending on the bank.
 You’ll be asked for some personal information and to name a beneficiary for the account.
 You’ll also need to fund the CD, and a minimum balance may be required.

 Know the date when your zero-coupon CD will mature and what your options will be for collecting your principal and interest or for renewing the CD.